xpastor/yapima/README.md

   - **SEED**: an integer to allow the repetition of results in random processes

-## Execution

-*yapima* is executed using a bash configuration file that needs to be
-sourced:

-    sh /path/to/yapima/yapima.sh -c /path/to/config_yapima.sh

 ## Analysis steps

 Since the pipeline is implemented in R and the config file is just a